-Applications should be made electronically by e-mail to recruit@lsra.ie Closing date for applications is noon (12 p.m.) on 19 February 2021.
+Applications should be made electronically by e-mail to recruit@lsra.ie Closing date for applications is 12pm (noon) on Thursday 26 June 2025.

-If you do not receive an acknowledgment of receipt of your application within three working days of the closing date, please contact dbfleming@lsra.ie
+If you do not receive an acknowledgment of receipt of your application within three working days of the closing date, please contact nxlee@lsra.ie

 It is the LSRA's strict policy that applications will be not be accepted after the closing date and time.
-This means that any application received after noon (12 p.m.) on 19 February 2021 will not be considered.
+This means that any application received after 12pm (noon) on Thursday 26 June 2025 will not be considered.
 You are therefore strongly advised to submit your application form well in advance of the deadline.